fiveohhh/xodocs/source/exosite_introduction.rst

         One Platform.
 The RID never changes during the life of the node.

     Portals
-        A grpahical frontend for managing users and resources on the Exosite One Platform.
+        A graphical frontend for managing users and resources on the Exosite One Platform.

     Scripts